1. The MSC Programme

 Once we’ve received the form we will arrange a 20-30 minute zoom call with you.
 The purpose of this call is to make sure as far as possible that this is the right course for you at the right time.
 It also provides an opportunity for us to answer any questions you may have and to support you with the technical side of zoom if that would be helpful.

-There is a non-refundable deposit of €50 required to confirm your place.
+A non -refundable deposit of €50 is required to confirm your place.
 The full remaining fee is to be paid at least a week before the course starts.

 Any cancellations made up to 1 week before the start date will receive a full refund minus the €50 deposit.
 For any cancellations made less than a week before the start date, no refund will be made available.
 However, depending on the circumstances of your cancellation if there is a space on a subsequent course you may be able to attend this without charge.